Single Point Optimization

 To run the script, use the mpirun and place the total number of processors after the -np argument

-mpirun -np 4 python airfoil_opt.py | tee output.txt
+mpiexec -n 4 python airfoil_opt.py | tee output.txt

 The command tee saves the text outputs of the optimization to the specified text file.
 You can follow the progress of the optimization using OptView, as explained in pyOptSparse.
+For postprocessing, refer to the corresponding section the previous tutorial.
+Using the settings given in this example, ADflow should automatically output the surface, volume, and slice solutions at each optimizer iteration.
+Be sure to use the most recent output files to view the optimum airfoil solution.

 ../_images/airfoil_single_opt.png